Duncan II of Scotland

 Donnchad mac Máel Coluim (Modern Gaelic: Donnchadh mac Mhaoil Chaluim; anglicised as Duncan II; c.
-1060 – 12 November 1094) was king of Scots.
-He was son of Malcolm III (Máel Coluim mac Donnchada) and his first wife Ingibiorg Finnsdottir, widow of Thorfinn Sigurdsson.
+1060 – 12 November 1094) was King of Alba.
+He was son of Malcolm III (Máel Coluim mac Donnchada) and his first wife Ingibiorg Finnsdottir, widow of Thorfinn Sigurdsson, earl of Orkney.

 Early life

 The identity of Duncan's mother is given by the Orkneyinga saga, which records the marriage of Malcolm and Ingibiorg, and then mentions "their son was Duncan, King of Scots, father of William".
 Duncan II got his name from that of his grandfather, Duncan I of Scotland.
-However Ingibiorg is never mentioned by primary sources written by Scottish and English chroniclers.
-She might have been a concubine or have a marriage not recognized by the church.
+However, Ingibiorg is never mentioned by primary sources written by Scottish and English chroniclers.
+She might have been a concubine or had a marriage not recognized by the Church.
 William of Malmesbury calls Duncan an illegitimate son of Malcolm III.
 This account influenced a number of Medieval commentators, who also dismissed Duncan as an illegitimate son.
 However, this claim is propaganda reflecting the need of Malcolm's descendants by Margaret to undermine the claims of Duncan's descendants, the Meic Uilleim.

 Duncan was given into the keeping of William the Conqueror in 1072 as a hostage.
 The Annals of Ulster note that the "French went into Scotland and brought away the son of the king of Scotland as hostage" (by French, the text is referring to the Normans).
 The context of this event was the initial conflict between Malcolm III and William.
 Edgar Ætheling, the last remaining male member of the English royal family, had fled to Scotland in 1068, seeking protection from the invading Normans.
 Edgar sought Malcolm's assistance in his struggle against William.
 The relationship was reinforced when Malcolm married Ætheling's sister, Margaret, in 1071.
 The Norman conquest of England also involved William securing control over the areas of Northumbria.
 Malcolm probably perceived this move as a threat to his own areas of Cumbria and Lothian.
 In 1070, possibly claiming he was redressing the wrongs against his brother-in-law, Malcolm responded with a "savage raid" of Northern England.